dunstontc/learn-c/code/C/TCPL/readme.md

 - Preface
 - Preface to the First Edition
 - Introduction
-1. A Tutorial Introduction
+- 1) A Tutorial Introduction
-2. Types, Operators, and Expressions
+- 2) Types, Operators, and Expressions
-3. Control Flow
+- 3) Control Flow
-4. Functions and Program Structure
+- 4) Functions and Program Structure
-5. Pointers and Arrays
+- 5) Pointers and Arrays
-6. Structures
-7. Input and Output
-8. The UNIX System Interface
-- Reference Manual
-- Standard Library
+- 6) Structures
-- Summary of Changes

----

-1. A Tutorial Introduction
-    - 1.1 Getting Started
-    - 1.2 Variables and Arithmetic Expressions
-    - 1.3 The For Statement
-    - 1.4 Symbolic Constants
-    - 1.5 Character Input and Output
+- 7) Input and Output
-      - 1.5.1 File Copying
-      - 1.5.2 Character Counting
-      - 1.5.3 Line Counting
-      - 1.5.4 Word Counting
-    - 1.6 Arrays
-    - 1.7 Function
-    - 1.8 Arguments – Call by Value
-    - 1.9 Character Arrays
-    - 1.10 External Variables and Scope
-2. Types, Operators, and Expressions
-3. Control Flow
-4. Functions and Program Structure
-5. Pointers and Arrays
-6. Structures
-7. Input and Output
-8. The UNIX System Interface
+- 8) The UNIX System Interface
 - Reference Manual
 - Standard Library
 - Summary of Changes